nagasudhirpulla/taming_python/blog/skills/wsl_install.md

 OracleLinux_8_5    Oracle Linux 8.5
 OracleLinux_7_9    Oracle Linux 7.9
 ```
 * Choose a distribution by the `NAME` column and install using the command `wsl --insall -d <NAME>`.
-For example, based on the above output, you
+For example, based on the above output, you can run `wsl --insall -d kali-linux` to install Kali Linux distribution

+## Install a Linux distribution from Microsoft store
+* Open Microsoft store app in Windows
+* Search for a linux distribution like "Ubuntu", "Kali Linux", "Debian" etc.
+* Install the Linux distribution from Microsoft store

 ## TODOs
 * install from cmd with --no-distribution